DylanMeeus/springboot_jwt_blog/_posts/2015-09-02-angular2-series-working-with-pipes.markdown

 ## From Filters to Pipes

-AngularJS 1.x filters are a great help for formatting output in our templates.
-With Angular 2, we get this same great feature, but now they are called **pipes**.
-At the time of this writing, there are an equal number of filters from Angular 1.x to pipes in Angular 2, but there isn't direct crossover.
-Here is a table for comparison:
+AngularJS 1.x filters are helpful for formatting output in our templates.
+With Angular 2, we get this same great feature, but they are now called **pipes**.
+At the time of this writing, Angular 1.x and Angular 2 have an equal number of filters to pipes, but there isn't direct crossover.
+The following table shows a comparison:

 <table class="table">
 <thead>